 The Imitation Game (2014)

-This compelling true story movie, starring the brilliant Benedict Cumberbatch (aka Sherlock) in the main role, tells the story of computer scientist Alan Turing, who tries to crack the enigma code which the Nazis used to provide security for their radio messages during WWII.
+This compelling film, starring the brilliant Benedict Cumberbatch (aka Sherlock) in the main role, tells the story of computer scientist Alan Turing, who tries to crack the enigma code which the Nazis used to provide security for their radio messages during WWII.
 Turing was a genius but very difficult to work with, as he considered his colleagues inferior to him.
-However, he will have to overcome the mathematical and social difficulties both if he is to succeed.
+However, he will have to overcome both the mathematical and social difficulties if he is to succeed.

 Check out our Benedict Cumberbatch interview here.